Overview of Configuration Management Controls for CMMC 2.0 Compliance

 System Change Management (CM.L2-3.4.3)

-System change management is a structured approach for handling modifications to IT systems, ensuring that changes do not introduce security vulnerabilities.
+System change management provides a structured approach for handling IT system modifications to prevent introducing security vulnerabilities.

 Security Impact Analysis (CM.L2-3.4.4)